offthedial/site/posts/idtga-june.md

 - AEST - Sunday the 28th of June, 6am
 ### Registration closes 48 hours before the tournament commences.

+## Registration
+- To register for the tournament, head to our [Discord](https://discord.gg/xWkx8SZ), go to a bot command channel, say `$signup` and follow the instructions.

 ## Patch Notes
 There hasn't been many changes this season, as we've been working towards getting this website up and running, as well as working towards a huge update that's coming later this year.
 Below are all the links that have changed locations.
 - [IDTGA Rules](https://otd.ink/idtga/rules)